VeritasDev/BattleBuddy/README.md

 Concept and development brought to you by [Veritas](http://www.twitch.tv/veritas), with loads of help from his and the greater EFT Community!

 ***THIS REPO IS CURRENTLY A WORK IN PROGRESS!
-I WILL BE ADDED MUCH MORE DOCUMENTATION AFTER THE INITIAL RELEASE!***
+I WILL BE ADDING MUCH MORE DOCUMENTATION AFTER THE INITIAL RELEASE!***

 ## Project / Repo TODO: